A One Week Scotland Road Trip: 7 Day Itinerary

 Click Here for my 2-Day Edinburgh Itinerary

-The main city center of Edinburgh is divided into “Old Town” and “New Town” - divided by the Princes Street Gardens, sitting at the base of Edinburgh Castle.
+The main city center of Edinburgh is divided into “Old Town” and “New Town” - divided by the Princes Street Gardens and the Mound, sitting at the base of Edinburgh Castle.
 Spend day one in Old Town, known for its Reformation-era architecture.

 The Royal Mile